 A downside of the feature branching is that it completely isolates developer from the rest of their team.
 Despite aggressive rebasing, I still end up with bloody merge conflicts on my hands from time to time.
 Why is that?

 I tend to keep the code firmly in my grasp and not discuss it unless I hit a real blocker issue.
 This effectively leads to two outcomes: a) I end up implementing more than required (YAGNI) slowing me down, or b) implementing the wrong things slowing me down even further as I need to rewrite the code.

 To solve this problem and for Continuous Integration to really pick up by the book we should give up feature branching altogether but I’m not convinced that I and my team are prepared for that anytime soon.
 On the other hand, designing new features as smallest possible increments and merging them rapidly from the feature branches to mainline could work.

 Instead, I would like to bump up my communication skills by doing more pair-programming.
-Lately, I’ve been practicing it in a real DevOps fashion by pairing up with one of our ops guys – him bashing the server while I’m bashing the code.
+Lately, I’ve been practicing it in a real DevOps fashion by pairing up with one of our ops people – them bashing the server while I’m bashing the code.
 If you ask me, we have delivered exceptionally well on that front.

-Furthermore, when I need a code review I should boldly ask my colleague to review it instead of letting the issue hang on board for ages.
+Furthermore, when I need a code review I should boldly ask my colleague to review it instead of letting the issue sit on board for ages.
 I know, I know.
-It’s simple, right?
-Or not for an introvert type of guy like me.
+It’s easy, right?
+Or not for an introvert type of person like me.
 We as developers should start paying more attention to the soft skills of development like communication, cooperation, and empathy to name but a few.